How to notify us over the holiday period.

 The following are examples of only some of the health and safety risks for people in the education sector.
 We also provide general guidance on how to manage your work health and safety risks.

-Lifting and carrying children, or pushing or pulling heavy loads can put workers at risk of serious injury.
+Lifting and carrying children, and pushing or pulling heavy loads can put workers at risk of serious injury.

 How are workers and others harmed?

-Childcare workers are at risk of injury from lifting and carrying particularly when:
+Childcare workers are at risk of injury from lifting, carrying, pushing, or pulling particularly when:

-• lifting children in/out of cots or high chairs, or on/off change tables – bending, twisting and reaching to lift children due to the design, placement or characteristics of cots, high chairs or change tables.
+- lifting children in and out of cots or high chairs, or on and off change tables – bending, twisting, and reaching to lift children due to the design, placement or characteristics of cots, high chairs or change tables.

 What can you do?

-• Ensure large, bulky or awkward objects can be easily moved (for example, fit sandpit covers and playground equipment with large castors or wheels, use wheeled trolleys or frames for laundry bags).
+- Ensure large, bulky, or awkward objects can be easily moved or stored.
+For example, fit sandpit covers and playground equipment with large castors or wheels, use wheeled trolleys or frames for laundry bags, ensure shelves can be accessed easily.

-• Develop and implement appropriate policies and procedures for lifting and moving children and equipment (for example, only non-walking children should be lifted).
+- Develop and implement appropriate policies and procedures for lifting and moving children and equipment and make sure the workers are involved in the process.
+For example, only non-walking children should be lifted, children’s hands should be held when climbing or descending steps.

 Always ask workers for input on identifying health and safety risks, and when choosing solutions.
 People are more likely to take responsibility and make good choices if they’ve been involved in the conversation.
 Workers are the eyes and ears of your business.
 They could suggest practical, cost-effective solutions.